angarsky/diveintopython/learn/functions/import_functions.md

 Overall, importing functions in Python is a powerful way to make your code more efficient and readable.

-## Importing specific functions from a file in Python
+## Call a function from another file

 Importing specific functions from a file in Python allows us to use these functions in our current Python code.
 The process involves using the 'from' and 'import' keywords.